 The University of Tennessee at Martin

 Cleaning and Disinfecting: The UT Martin Physical Plant Custodial area follows the guidance from the Centers for Disease Control and Prevention and Environmental Protection Agency for facility cleaning and disinfecting in order to mitigate the spread of COVID-19.
-Throughout the recent weeks of dealing with the COVID-19 crisis, the Physical Plant has monitored the CDC cleaning recommendations.
+The Physical Plant continues to monitor CDC cleaning recommendations.

 For higher education, the CDC specifically recommends routine disinfecting and cleaning of surfaces and objects that are frequently touched using the cleaners typically used according to the directions on the label.
 The CDC cites that most EPA-registered household disinfectants should be effective.